jnk0le/AVR-UART-lib/README.md

 - allow for binary transmission
 - optimized as much as possible to reduce code size
 - printf()/scanf() streams compatibility
-- V-USB compatibility (25 cycle ISR restriction)
+- partial V-USB compatibility (25 cycle ISR restriction (TX is broken at the moment))
 - and much more

 simple "hello world" code gives